hrmoncada/MMDAHE/README.md

 4 2
 ```
 -The first line lists  the number of vertices (6) and edges (7).
--The secon line refer to vertex 0 is connected to vertices 1 and 3.
+-The second line refer to vertex (0), list the connected vertices (1) and (3).
--The subsequent lines list the vertex's neighbors of successive vertices.
+-The subsequent lines list the vertex's neighbors of successive connected vertices.
 -Notice that each edge is listed twice.
-There are 7 edges, but 14 edge entries.
+There are (7) edges, but (14) edge entries.

 The mandatory parameters are:
 - nparts (number of partitions),